 When the Great Wolf Lodge MagiQuest expert at the MagiQuest Marketplace shared that they could pick out a wand or a topper, the kiddo who told me this was lame, was enchanted by the toppers, so two of my kiddos teamed up with one getting a wand and the other a topper to combine the “powers”.

 Suddenly, this game might not be “that lame”.

 Once my kiddos started playing, they weren’t giving up.
-They completed quests, they teamed with other kids and problem-solved the quest.
+They completed quests, teamed with other kids, and problem-solved the quest.
 They gathered crystals and treasures.